Paramount Plus: Everything to know about CBS All Access' replacement

 Paramount Plus will be available to stream at ParamountPlus.com and on Paramount Plus mobile apps for Apple iOS devices and Android devices.

-Beyond that, the company said the service will be supported "across a wide number of platforms, including smart TVs, connected-TV devices, online, mobile, gaming consoles, and leading OTT providers" without specifying which ones exactly.
-But ViacomCBS said Paramount Plus will have the same "broad distribution" that All Access has.
+Beyond that, ViacomCBS said Paramount Plus will have the same "broad distribution" that All Access has.
 For reference, CBS All Access has support on:

 - Apple TV